-244. Likewise, agencies must meet the needs of children with disabilities and enroll in students with disabilities in their classrooms.
-By taking steps to make the classroom inclusive, by making sure it is physically accessible and provides "individualized assessments,
+263. Likewise, agencies must meet the needs of children with disabilities and enroll n students with disabilities in their classrooms.
+By taking steps to make the classroom nclusive, by making sure it is physically accessible and provides "individualized assessments, resources, and services (including accessible transportation) for children with disabilities," agencies ensure compliance with the Head Start Act and Section 504.